 The present intra-state transmission system of the State is quite old & weak and is unable to cater to the growing power requirements of the State.
 Although the present Transmission & Distribution (T&D) system covers many areas of the State, it is inadequate in its reach and due to non-availability of redundant T&D system, breakdown of any transmission system element results in long term power shortages making the system highly unreliable.
 Besides, some of the network elements have undergone long term outage due to break-down.
 Therefore, it has become essential to address the above situation through remedial measures in the transmission and distribution system.
-Accordingly, phase-wise strengthening of transmission & distribution system has been proposed.
+Accordingly, comprising of 9 nos.
+132 kV transmission lines of 261 km, 34 nos.
+33 kV distribution lines of 1096 km and 34 nos.
+132/33 kV & 84 nos. of 33/11 kV substations are under implementation under Tranche-1 of NERPSIP priority schemes.